lzfelix/django-tdd/README.md

 - To work around the CSRF token remove if from the HTML before asserting.
 - Use `functional_tests::_wait_todo_item_appear()` to avoid Selenium complaining about stale elements.
 This happens because the page is refreshed, while selenium probably has an instance of a previous DOM element.

+## Chapter 06

+- In the functional test, I swapped the order between checking for Francis' milk and comparing his URL to Edith's since Selenium has to wait the page to refresh.
+Another option would be to use `WebDriverWait()` following `_wait_todo_item_appear()`.